Holywell Green: Industry

 Located on Burrwood Way are two industrial parks: Burrwood Industrial Estate and Springwood Business Park.

 Below Shaw Park, in the valley, are two chemical plants.
 One is Stainland Works, accessible via the former route of the train line from Burrwood Way, and Rhodia Chemical Plant which is accessible via Brook Drive.
 Stainland Works is partly built on the site where Stainland and Holywell Green railway station used to be.

 During the 19th century, there was a large amount of industry in the valleys.
 Stainland Works stands on the site of the previous Brookroyd Mills that employed over 1,200 people in 1857.
 Many of the houses in the village were built for the mill workers.
 Approaching Holywell Green from West Vale is Burrwood Mill, now converted into apartments as Burrwood Court.

 Education

-Holywell Green has one school, Holywell Green Primary School which educates children between the age of 4 and 11.
-It also has a nursery (which as well as the school).
+Holywell Green has one school, Holywell Green Primary School, which educates children between the age of 4 and 11 and also has a nursery.
 The school was built in 1915 but has had many recent developments that extend it to its current size.
 The buildings are of both traditional Victorian character and more modern design.

 The school is located next to Stainland Road and has views over the nearby deer park and valley.